docker/docs/content/config/daemon/remote-access.md

 ---
-description: >
+description: 'Configuring remote access allows Docker to accept requests from remote hosts by configuring it to listen on an IP address and port as well as the Unix socket

-  Configuring remote access allows Docker to accept requests from remote hosts by configuring it to listen on an IP address and port as well as the Unix socket
+  '
 keywords: configuration, daemon, remote access, engine
 title: Configure remote access for Docker daemon
 ---